-- Avoid creating clusters of vowels or consonants, especially in the bottom corners.
+- Avoid creating a cluster of vowels or consonants, especially in the bottom corners.

 - Q's and Z's are hard to remove in general, but you may look for a word underneath them so that these pesky letters fall into non-blocking positions.

-- The winning condition is to clear all the tiles, not all the letters.
-Under certain circumstances, however, you may choose to improve your average points per move or facilitate future moves without clearing any new tiles.
+- Under certain circumstances, you may improve your average points per move by submitting a word without clearing any new tiles.

-- Follow @voggle or join r/voggle to learn from the community and share your strategies.
+- Follow @voggle on Twitter or join r/voggle on Reddit to learn from the community and share your strategies.

-New letters are generated in a humanly unpredictable but deterministic fashion (i.e. if you replay a puzzle and make the same moves, you'll get the same letters.)
+- New letters are generated in a deterministic fashion.
+If you replay a puzzle and make the same moves, you'll get the same letters.

-Common letters such as E's and T's occur more frequently than Q's and Z's in general, though you may run into situations with no E's at all.
+- Common letters such as E's and T's occur more frequently than Q's and Z's in general, though they are not guaranteed to always outnumber rare letters.

-Voggle also caps the number of each letter on the board at any time.
+- Voggle caps the number of each letter on the board at any time.
 For example, you won't ever face three or more X's on the board.

 Tech stackTech stack

-Voggle is written in TypeScript using pixi.js.
+- Voggle is written in TypeScript using pixi.js.
 The web frontend is hosted on Cloudflare Pages.
 The backend runs on Cloudflare Workers.